As a journalist, I have spent more than a decade of my life telling other people's stories. Here, I will tell you my own.

 I work with three different types of clients:

-JOURNALISM: If you are an editor or publisher seeking a talented freelance writer for your magazine/newspaper/book publisher, let's talk!
-I have strong credentials and many areas of interest and expertise, including: arts and entertainment/celebrity interviews/pop culture; classic and modern television and music; health and fitness, government and politics, American history, German subjects, and all things pets and animals.
+JOURNALISM: If you are an editor or publisher seeking a talented freelance writer for your magazine/newspaper/website/book publisher, let's talk!
+I have strong credentials and many areas of interest and expertise, including: arts and entertainment/celebrity interviews/pop culture; classic and modern television and music; health and fitness; government and politics; American history; German subjects; and all things pets and animals.

-BUSINESSES: If you have a non-publishing business with a website that needs written content, or you need someone to write your monthly newsletter, let's talk!
+BUSINESSES/NONPROFITS: If you have a non-publishing business with a website that needs written content, or you need someone to write your monthly newsletter, let's talk!
 By outsourcing your writing tasks to a pro, you can focus on other parts of running the business.
+I also have written fundraising materials and human-interest stories for nonprofits.

 INDIVIDUALS: In my years as a journalist, I have learned that everybody has a story that is worth telling.
-The problem is, only a few people make the cut of newsworthiness and will be covered in a newspaper or magazine.
+The problem is, only a few people make the cut of newsworthiness and will be covered in the media

-You can commission me to tell your life stories - either a comprehensive biography, or a series of chapters focusing on a specific area of life or experience.
+I can write either a comprehensive biography, or a series of chapters focusing on a specific area of life.
 Tell me your stories, and I will translate them into your beautiful memoirs!
-I offer several memoir/biography packages based on the length and level of detail you want, and your budget.
-Rates for these memoirs begin at $1,000.
+Rates for writing these memoirs begin at $2,000, and editing begins at $1,000.

 What is my writing style?
 Many say witty and funny, intellectual, engaging, moving and touching.
 It all depends on the type of story and who will be reading it.